Menu

 Why is it reported? #

-The code accesses a property on an enum that is marked as @internal.
+A property’s native type declaration references an enum that is marked as @internal.
 Internal enums are not part of the package’s public API and may change or be removed without notice in future versions.
-Accessing properties on internal enums creates a fragile dependency on implementation details.
+Using an internal enum in a property type creates a fragile dependency on implementation details.

 How to fix it #

-Use a public (non-internal) enum or the public API provided by the library:
+Use a public (non-internal) enum or type provided by the library:

 }